ruizdurazo/ruizdurazo/notes/on-leadership/index.md

 > **The role of the manager here is also clear: it is that of the coach.
 First, an ideal coach takes no personal credit for the success of his team, and because of that his players trust him.
 Second, he is tough on his team.
 By being critical, he tries to get the best performance his team members can provide.
 Third, a good coach was likely a good player himself at one time.
 And having played the game well, he also understands it well.**

-Elon Musk too says that leading a company is all about "vector alignment".
+Elon Musk too says that leading a company is all about “vector alignment”.
 Meaning that individuals, left alone, might go off in different directions.
 When in reality, you, the leader, have to make sure that their efforts are all adding up towards a single direction, a single vector.

 Which is just nerd-speak for: you’re the coach, and you have to call the plays.